 Alloyed steel is one of the most effective corrosion prevention methods around, combining the properties of various metals to provide added strength and resistance to the resulting product.
 Corrosion-resistant nickel, for example, combined with oxidation-resistant chromium results in an alloy that can be used in oxidized and reduced chemical environments.
 Different alloys provide resistance to different conditions, giving companies greater flexibility.

 Despite its effectiveness, alloyed steel is very expensive.
 Companies with limited financial resources will likely have to turn to other methods.
-Monitoring surface conditions are critical, as cracks or scratches can result in an increase of corrosion.
+Monitoring surface conditions are critical, as cracks or scratches can result in an increase in corrosion.
 Companies also need to make sure the agents used in maintenance don’t include corrosion properties.

 4. Cathodic Protection